piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 field strengths $E$ in the *Solution.vtu* file.

 Furthermore, the electron number density $n_{e}$ is written to *ElemData.vtu* and is labelled *ElectronDensityCell*.

-TODO: Introduce new subroutine, similar to AddBRElectronFluidToPartSource() but for the drift-diffusion electrons.
-See CalcSourceHDG() on how the drift-diffusion is added to the source terms.